Or, Jennifer Aniston Has Something to Say

 Can we just stop with this?
 Can we stop judging people based on what they are supposed to be and just accept who and what they are?

-If you haven’t I encourage you read to Jennifer Aniston’s HuffPo post here.
+If you haven’t already, I encourage you to read Jennifer Aniston’s HuffPo post here.

 Okay, rant over.
 For now.